 What can you do?

-Join the World Cancer Day social media campaign by sharing a picture or a video of your ‘talking hands’ on social platforms.
-It’s as simple as: writing or painting supportive and inspirational messages on your hand(s) - using the ‘We Can.
+World Cancer Day 2017 takes place on a weekend and provides an opportunity for sporting groups and organisations to create greater visibility and involvement in sharing the message "We Can.
+I Can".
+Join the World Cancer Day social media campaign by sharing a picture or a video of your sport on social platforms.
+It’s as simple as: writing or painting supportive and inspirational messages on your sporting equipement - using the ‘We Can.
 I Can.’ theme - and post a picture, a video or an animated gif of it on your social accounts using the hashtags #WorldCancerDay and #WeCanICan.

 Help us spread the message on Twitter